vidal-anguiano/formfinder/README.md

 2. Start the Docker container using `docker run -it -v [LOCAL REPO FOLDER]:/home/jovyan/ jupyter/pyspark-notebook bash`

+3. Install nltk by running `pip install nltk`.

-3. Run the data produced from the web + PDF scraper through the model in the repo by running `python modeldeploy/run_model.py data.parq model.model`
+4. Run the data produced from the web + PDF scraper through the model in the repo by running `python modeldeploy/run_model.py data.parq model.model`
-NOTE: There are two command line arguments here, one is the filepath of the parquet file you created above or you (can use mine here) and the second argument is the model, which is in the repo.
+NOTE: There are two command line arguments here, one is the filepath of the parquet file you created above (I highly recommend using mine which can be found [here](https://drive.google.com/drive/folders/1sQzYmUM_U8PvAWvXQs3Z1eksDZoczilZ?usp=sharing)) and the second argument is the model, which is in the repo.

-4. See the results which should now be located in `./modeldeploy/output/results.csv`.
-See here for an example of the output.
+5. See the results which should now be located in `./modeldeploy/output/results.csv`.
+See [here](https://drive.google.com/drive/folders/1sQzYmUM_U8PvAWvXQs3Z1eksDZoczilZ?usp=sharing) for an example of the output.